syncfusion-content/xamarin-docs/Xamarin/SfPopupLayout/Layout-Customizations.md

 # Layout Customizations

 The SfPopupLayout supports two types of [SfPopupLayout.PopupView.AppearanceMode](https://help.syncfusion.com/cr/cref_files/xamarin/sfpopuplayout/Syncfusion.SfPopupLayout.XForms~Syncfusion.XForms.PopupLayout.AppearanceMode.html).
-By default, the "AppearanceMode.OneButton" is set.
+By default, the `AppearanceMode.OneButton` is set.
 You can change the appearance by using the `SfPopupLayout.PopupView.AppearanceMode` property.

 The two different appearance modes in the SfPopupLayout are as follows: